redis/redis-doc/commands/failover.md

 * `TIMEOUT` *milliseconds* -- This option allows specifying a maximum time a master will wait in the `waiting-for-sync` state before aborting the failover attempt and rolling back.
 This is intended to set an upper bound on the write outage the redis cluster can experience.
 Failovers typically happen in less than a second, but could take longer if there is a large amount of write traffic or the replica is already behind in consuming the replication stream.
 If this value is not specified, the timeout can be considered to be "infinite".
 * `TO` *HOST* *IP* -- This option allows designating a specific replica, by it's host and port, to failover to.
 The master will wait specifically for this replica to catch up to it's replication offset, and then failover to it.
 * `FORCE` -- If both the `TIMEOUT` and `TO` options are set, the force flag can also be used to designate that that once the timeout has elapsed, the master should failover to the target replica any way.
 This can be used for a best effort attempt at a failover without dataloss, but limiting write outage.
-NOTE: The master will still rollback if the if the `PSYNC FAILOVER` request is rejected by the target replica.
+NOTE: The master will still rollback if the `PSYNC FAILOVER` request is rejected by the target replica.

 ## Failover abort